 Responding to Blood Sugar Levels

 Talk to teachers and coaches about approaches to avoid low blood sugars.
 As a rule of thumb for children, it’s great to begin physical activity at a blood glucose level of 5.5-11.1 mmol/L100-200 mg/dL.
-If the glucose level is 13.9-16.6 mmol/L250-300 mg/dL, it may be necessary to check for ketones in the blood or urine.
+If the blood glucose level is 13.9-16.6 mmol/L250-300 mg/dL, it may be necessary to check for ketones in the blood or urine.

-If the glucose level is above 22.2 mmol/L400 mg/dL or if ketone levels are found in moderate to large amounts in urine, then children should not engage in physical activity and should receive extra insulin according to their healthcare plan.
+If the blood glucose level is above 22.2 mmol/L400 mg/dL or if ketone levels are found in moderate to large amounts in urine, then children should not engage in physical activity and should receive extra insulin according to their healthcare plan.
 If ketone levels are found in small amounts in urine, then children should exercise with caution or as recommended by the healthcare team.

 For these and more tips and tricks for managing T1D while ensuring your child gets enough physical activity, watch the video below!